-In fiscal 1996, Messrs.
-Alperin and Kabat each received a \$20,000 annual retainer, plus an additional \$500 per board meeting and \$250 per committee meeting attended, and were granted options to purchase 5,000 shares of the Company's Common Stock.
-For fiscal 1997, Messrs.
-Alperin and Kabat each receive a \$25,000 annual retainer, plus an additional \$1,000 per board meeting and \$500 per committee meeting attended (or \$750 if such committee meeting is held on a day other than a day on which a board meeting is held), and were granted options to purchase 1,000 shares of the Company's Common Stock.
+In fiscal 1998, Messrs.
+Alperin and Kabat each received a \$25,000 annual retainer and an additional \$1,000 per board meeting and \$500 per committee meeting attended (or \$750 if such committee meeting was held on a day other than a day on which a board meeting was held), and were granted options to purchase 1,500 shares of the Company's Common Stock.
 Directors are reimbursed for their out-of-pocket expenses in attending board meetings and committee meetings.